-Unit Information Unit 1: Building Safe and Inclusive Learning Communities Total Learning Hours for Unit: 30 Unit Summary: This unit focuses on creating culturally sustaining inclusive, a settings.
-Students will experience a learning community that allows them to roles of educators.
+Unit Information Unit 1: Building Safe and Inclusive Learning Communities Total Learning Hours for Unit: 30

+Unit Summary: This unit focuses on creating culturally sustaining inclusive, and productive learning communities within the classroom and in outdoor settings.
+Students will experience a learning community that allows them to feel supported, take academic risks, and make mistakes as they explore the roles of educators.